san601/CTF_Archive/AntiDBG_Practice/chal2.md

 .text:00401618 call    _printf
 ```

-Just don't intercept the flow of the program and it will run normally, even when using a debugger.
+Just don't interfere with the flow of the program and it will run normally, even when using a debugger.